alan-turing-institute/climate-informatics-2024-ae/process.md

 Artifact submissions require three parts:

 1. An overview of the artifact.

 2. A non-institutional URL pointing to either: a single file containing the artifact (recommended), or the address of a public source control repository.
-3. A hash certifying the version of the artifact at submission time: either an md5 hash of the single file (use the md5 or md5sum command-line tool to generate the hash), or the full commit hash for the repository (e.g., from git reflog --no-abbrev).

 The URL must be non-institutional to protect the anonymity of reviewers (in the case of a _closed_ proccess).
 Acceptable URLs can be obtained from Google Drive, Dropbox, Gitlab, Zenodo, and many other providers.

+3. A hash certifying the version of the artifact at submission time: either an md5 hash of the single file (use the md5 or md5sum command-line tool to generate the hash), or the full commit hash for the repository (e.g., from git reflog --no-abbrev).

-Artifacts do not need to be anonymous.
-Reviewers will be aware of author identities.
+Artifacts do not need to be anonymous as reviewers will be aware of author identities.

 The overview should be a document (markdown, text, or PDF) consisting of the following parts: